If you are faint of heart or squeamish or having your dinner, you may want to skip this post.

 And what of the days when you have eaten that spicy Indian curry?
 Or, what about the times you catch a water-bug from contaminated pani-puri?
 Or, you drink milk past its expiry date?
 Your stomach churns and gurgles and rebels against such harsh punishment.
 The result is usually a case of what is known as the ‘runs’.
 They are also, more often than not, explosive.
 And explosions have been known to cause ‘splatters’ that have a far and wide reach.
 ‘Splatters’ stick on surfaces, dry and stay there waiting for a scrub off with the strongest acid on a longest-handled toilet brush or with conveniently moist cheeks or arms.

 Still, if you are doing your hugging at your home, at least you know its all your own stuff.
 But what about the scenes on American television where people carry out their drink/trauma/drug-induced toilet hugging in ‘public’ toilets.
 (Pause for shudder).
 Do they not think of all the people who have walked into those un-hallow portals before them, dropped their pants, placed their naked flesh on that toilet seat and let go of their unnecessary baggage?
 Do they wonder how many times a week a cleaner walks through there with a mop and how much do they really try to get it clean?
 Do they wonder how many unwanted fragments of someone else’s most private lives they are carrying home smeared on their knees, their arms, their foreheads and their cheeks?

-There must be a reason why the westerners do not squirm when they hug their toilet seats, given their penchant for cleanliness, and yet, try as I might and as much as I love my American sitcoms and movies, I will never reconcile myself to this aspect of their culture.
-Will they ever grow out of it or will it be a practice that will eventually be adopted all over the world?
+There must be a reason why the westerners do not squirm when they hug their toilet seats, given their penchant for cleanliness, and, yet, try as I might and as much as I love my American sitcoms and movies, I will never reconcile myself to this aspect of their culture.
+Will they ever grow out of it or is it a practice that is being adopted world-over even as we speak?